IF-22

-iF-22, mislabeled as iF-22 Raptor, is a video game developed by American studio Magic Labs and published by Interactive Magic for Windows.
+iF-22, sometimes known as iF-22 Raptor, iF-22: The F22 Raptor Simulator or iF-22 Air Superiority Fighter, is a video game developed by American studio Magic Labs and published by Interactive Magic for Windows.
 The game was first released in 1997.
+The game received an expansion pack, Persian Gulf, that included a new campaign.
+Later, a compilation was released containing the main and the expansion, titled iF-22 V5.0.

 Reception

 The game received average reviews.
 Next Generation said of the game, "There's a lot here for the casual pilot, and something for the flight fan, but for the hard-core sim purist, it's just not anything to shout about."

 The game shipped more than 400,000 copies.